There is plenty you can do to safeguard yourself against neurotoxicity by minimizing and offsetting your exposure to toxins that can harm your brain.

-They simply reek with toxic chemicals, including formaldehyde and toluene.
+They simply reek of toxic chemicals, including formaldehyde and toluene.

-If you simply must paint your nails, do it at home in a well-ventilated area or outdoors, or use a relatively low toxicity nail polish.
+If you simply must paint your nails, do it at home in a well-ventilated area or outdoors, or use a low-toxicity nail polish.

-Many companies, including OPI Products, have gotten on the bandwagon and make nail polish that is free of the worst chemicals.
+Many companies, including OPI Products, have gotten on the bandwagon and make nail polish that is free of some of the worst chemicals.

-There are even a few brands of water-based nail polish like Honeybee Gardens or Suncoat that are toxin-free.
+There are even a few brands of water-based nail polish like Honeybee Gardens or Suncoat that claim to be toxin-free.

-Now that you know how to clean up your diet and your environment, you may want to take your brain protection one step further.
+Now that you know how to minimize exposure to neurotoxins in your diet and your environment, you may want to take your brain protection one step further.

-This step may be especially important if you are not in a position to clean up your environment, regularly face unavoidable neurotoxin exposure in the workplace, or must take neurotoxic medicines or use recreational drugs.
+This step may be especially important if you are not in a position to clean up your environment, regularly face unavoidable neurotoxin exposure in your workplace, take neurotoxic medicines, or use recreational drugs.

-Here are some herbal remedies and other supplements that help protect the brain from toxins.
+Here are some foods and supplements that help protect the brain from toxins.

 Curcumin is the main bioactive compound in the spice turmeric (Curcuma longa).

-Ginger (Zingiber officinale) is one of the oldest and most widely used culinary spices in the world.
+Ginger (Zingiber officinale) is one of the oldest and most widely used culinary spices.

 You can use it in cooking or take it as a supplement.

-Ginger protects the brain against neurotoxic levels of excess glutamate.
-(33)
+Ginger protects the brain against neurotoxic levels of glutamate.

 L-theanine is a relaxing amino acid that naturally occurs in tea.

-Ashwagandha (Withania somnifera) is an important herb in Ayurvedic medicine that offers neuroprotection against excess glutamate.
-(38)
+Ashwagandha (Withania somnifera) is an important herb in Ayurvedic medicine.

-So does vinpocetine, a compound based on vincamine, a chemical found in the periwinkle plant (Vinca minor).
-(39)
+Vinpocetine is a compound based on vincamine, a chemical found in the periwinkle plant (Vinca minor).

 Since children deficient in folate are more susceptible to lead poisoning, folate may help offset those effects.

-Protecting Your Brain From Neurotoxicity: The Bottom Line
+Protecting Your Brain From Neurotoxicity: Take the Next Step

-Your brain is your most important asset, but it’s under assault.
+Your brain is your most important asset, and it’s under assault.